-Luos is a low-level software technology uploaded into every board's (nodeHardware element (MCU) hosting and running Luos and hosting one or several modules.) of a device.
+Luos is a low-level software technology uploaded into every board's (nodeHardware element (MCU) hosting and running Luos and hosting one or several containers.) of a device.
 You can use Luos as a bare metal lib or as a driver into your embedded OS.

 In other words, a node is a microcontroler connected to other microcontrolers running Luos.
-In the Luos philosophy, each node has to carry the necessary programs (modules) allowing it to manage its boards and features.
+In the Luos philosophy, each node has to carry the necessary programs (containers) allowing it to manage its boards and features.

 Nodes can have capacities such as measuring the core temperature, sending the processor's unique ID or input voltage.
-A node's capacities are commonly shared by all the modules hosted into it and are accessible through each of them.
+A node's capacities are commonly shared by all the containers hosted into it and are accessible through each of them.

 A container is a block of code which is able to communicate with any other containers through the Luos network.
 Each container provides an API allowing to manage a motor, handle a laser range finder, or compute an inverse-kinematics, for example.
 Each container is hosted in a single node, but a node can handle several containers at the same time and manage communication between them and between other containers hosted in other nodes, using the same interface.